msavin/Parrot/README.md

 });
 ```

 Parameter caching can be handy for "remembering" where the user was.
-For example, if a user opens a section of the documentation, then navigates back into the website, and then back into the documentation, they would be exactly where they left off.
+For example, if a user opens a section of the documentation, then navigates back into the website, and then back into the documentation, you can drop them off exactly where they were before.

 # Ready for Production